-3 letters arranged in different order have completely different meanings.
+Three letters arranged in different order have completely different meanings.
 IRA or RIA?
 The two abbreviations are very similar; in fact, they are the same letters just in different order.
-They often are confused when considering a true definition.
+They often are confused when considering an actual definition.

 There are several types of IRA:

 - A SEP IRA has a provision that allows an employer to make retirement plan contributions into a Traditional IRA established in the employee’s name.
-Normally use of a SEP IRA is in lieu of a company pension plan.
+Usually, the use of a SEP IRA is instead of a company pension plan.

 If an IRA is for saving money, what is an RIA?

-Oh, I forgot the most important part of the plan, the income received from a Roth Income Account is paid TAX-FREE.
+Oh, I forgot the most critical part of the plan, the income received from a Roth Income Account is paid TAX-FREE.